AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Result

 Period feedback summarizes performance trends over time.
-A representative score, calculated as the average, is reported for each month to visualize changes in rehabilitation progress.
-The duration can be adjusted according to user preference, and performance graphs are available for overall scores as well as for specific categories such as OVERALL, UNI, BIA, and BIS.
-Since difficulty varies across movement categories, this enables more fine-grained evaluation.
-Such longitudinal feedback can assist therapists in designing and adjusting treatment plans for individual patients.
+For each month, a representative score computed as an average is reported to visualize changes in rehabilitation progress.
+The time window can be adjusted according to user preference, and performance graphs are available for both overall scores and the categories OVERALL, UNI, BIA, and BIS.
+Because task difficulty differs across categories, this view enables more fine-grained monitoring.
+Such longitudinal feedback can also support therapists in designing and adjusting individualized treatment plans.